WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

-supposed to compose these capabilities in runTheseCombinedSomehow is not obvious, and even worse, there is nothing preventing Timer Service from running these individually since they are not properly enclosed, unlike in our W7/Scheme example earlier.
+supposed to compose these capabilities in runTheseCombinedSomehow is not obvious, and even worse, there is nothing preventing Timer Service from running these individually since they are not properly enclosed, unlike in the W7/Scheme example.

 The majority of needs for a capability system are likely served by attenuation and delegation on their own.
 Nonetheless, full composability within a capability's enclosure, as explored above, is still a desirable property for the systems that can provide it.